johannessarpola/google-sheets-to-csv/readme.md

 # HOWTO

 1. Install Python2.7, (included in distribution, not in git) (remember to tick the option to include in PATH if on Windows)
-2. Run 'py setup.py develop' from commandline (if you have other python versions installed then it's 'py -2.7 setup py develop'
+2. Run 'py setup.py develop' from commandline (if you have other python versions installed then it's 'py -2.7 setup.py develop'
 3. Follow instructions on https://developers.google.com/sheets/quickstart/python on
 how to create client_secret.json for a user
     - Notice that the downloaded file needs to be renamed to client_secret.json